pranjagar/Bell-like-Quantum-State-Discrimination/README.md

 # Research_Hunter
+PLEASE SEE THE 'MAIN' BRANCH FOR CURRENT VERSION OF CODE.

 Research related to quantum information carried out at Hunter College, City University of New York.

 The code solves the following problem and handles the related output data: